aurelilia/cloxrs/README.md

 if file could not be read
 - `writefile`: Takes 1 path/string parameter and one file content parameter, returns success (bool)

+### Implementation differences

+- Opcodes are simply an enum, which often simply contains the opcode arguments.

+- Regular Rust HashMaps are used instead of a custom implementation.

+- Due to not wanting to use unsafe Rust, upvalues are implemented entirely different and use `Rc<Cell<...>>`.
+This mostly removes the need for GC, which is why cloxrs GC only has to infreqently collect upvalues.

 ### Build/Run